shabin5785/Golang_notes/Go_2.md

 -Slices represent var iable-lengt h sequences whose elements all have the same typ e.
 A slice typ e is written []T, where the elements have typ e T; it looks like an array typ e without a size.

+-Arrays and slices are intimately connected.
+A slice is a lig htweig ht dat a struc ture that gives access to a subsequence (or perhaps all) of the elements of an array, which is known as the slice’s underlying array.
+A slice has three components: a pointer, a lengt h, and a cap acity.
+The pointer points to the first element of the array that is reachable through the slice, which is not necessarily the array’s first element.
+The lengt h is the number of slice elements; it can’t exceed the cap acity, which is usually the number of elements bet ween the start of the slice and the end of the underlying array.
+The bui lt-in functions len and cap return thos e values.